RediSearch/RediSearch/.github/PULL_REQUEST_TEMPLATE.md

 **Describe the changes in the pull request**

-A clear and concise description of what the PR is solving.
-Including 1. the current state briefly and 2. what is the change, 3. adding the outcome (changed state)
+A clear and concise description of what the PR is solving, including:
+1. The current state briefly
+2. What is the change
+3. Adding the outcome (changed state)

 **Which issues this PR fixes**
 1. #...